 A few years ago Kathleen Harris wrote the song “You are the only Jesus some will ever see.”
-In many ways she and a few others who’s sang the song over the years have made the phrase very popular in Christian circles.
+In many ways, she and a few others singing the song over the years have made the phrase very popular in Christian circles.
 Take a look at a few lines in the song:

 If not you, I wonder where will they ever find the One who really cares?

 If not you, how will they find the One who heals the broken heart, gives sight to the blind?

 If not you, I wonder who, will show them love, and love alone can make things new?